It began with a book, many decades ago

 Breakthrough

-The next diagram illustrates a fundamental Talking with Angels principle, and Newcreate would not exist had I never discovered it.
+The next diagram illustrates a fundamental Talking with Angels principle, and Newcreate would probably not exist had I never discovered it.

 I made an intuitive leap from the seven souls (mineral, plant, animal etc.) to the Hindu system of subtle energy centres called chakras.
 View the Wikipedia entry for Chakra.
 Traditionally, these are numbered from the bottom (first or root chakra) to the top (seventh or crown chakra).